 “My business has been financially beneficial to both me and my family.
 It has also helped others in the village by creating jobs.
 My products provide healthy food options.
 For the community, it brings modern employment opportunities and contributes to preserving the environment” (R4).

-Ecopreneurship has a greater degree of risk, uncertainty, and novelty, and they are more complex.
-Due to this, they are extremely reliant on knowledge and information that cannot be fulfilled internally on its own.
-Therefore, strong commitment is also needed by ecopreneurs who are small business owners, since only in this way can they use their energy properly and at the same time run a business without violating and destroying the surroundings.
-Past researchers have discovered that self-efficacy has an immense influence on entrepreneurial intention (Rahayu, 2024).
-The higher an individual in their degree of enterprising self-efficacy, the more noted the entrepreneurial disposition of such an individual.
-Nonetheless, no such businesses are engaged in R&D internally or externally, and they do not have access to external knowledge since they do not have many networks and partners.
-Since their products are still at the stage of development, it must have access to professional experience that is associated with the environment and thus has had the opportunity to build their network and their know-how.
+Ecopreneurship has a greater degree of risk, uncertainty, and novelty and is more complex.
+Therefore, they are extremely reliant on knowledge and information that cannot be fulfilled internally on their own.
+Therefore, strong commitment is also needed by ecopreneurs who are small business owners, since only in this way can they use their energy properly and simultaneously run a business without violating and destroying the surroundings.
+Researchers have discovered that self-efficacy has an immense influence on entrepreneurial intention (Rahayu, 2024).
+The higher an individual’s degree of enterprising self-efficacy, the more notable the entrepreneurial disposition of such an individual.
+Nonetheless, no such businesses engage in R&D internally or externally, and they do not have access to external knowledge because they do not have many networks or partners.
+Since their products are still at the stage of development, they must have access to professional experience associated with the environment and thus have had the opportunity to build their network and know-how.

 In sum, the study envisages the following propositions:

-Proposition 1: Small agri-business with a greater environmental awareness is more likely to possess ecopreneurship;
+Proposition 1: Small agri-business with a greater environmental awareness is more likely to possess ecopreneurship.

-Proposition 2: Small agri-business has access to natural-based resources is more likely to possess ecopreneurship;
+Proposition 2: Small agri-business has access to natural-based resources is more likely to possess ecopreneurship.

-Proposition 3: Small agri-business with human capital is more likely to possess ecopreneurship.
+Proposition 3: Small agri-business with human capital is more likely to possess ecopeneurship.

 Proposition 4: An Individual with self-efficacy is inclined to possess ecopreneurship.